CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_ip_interface.html.markdown

 # Data Source: intersight_storage_net_app_ip_interface
 NetApp IP interface is a logical interface.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_net_app_ip_interface.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `enabled`:(string) IP interface is enabled or not.
 * `home_node`:(string) Name of home node of IP interface.